-This view is called Calendar tab and will help you track your time and get a good overview about how you've spent your time during the week.
+This view is called the Calendar tab and will help you track your time and leave entries and get a good overview about how you've spent your time during the week.

 The Calendar tab consists of the following three areas:

-The activity list shows all of your created or imported activities.
+The activity list shows all of your activities.
 Clicking on the play button beside an activity will start tracking a time entry for this activity.

-The calendar view shows all the time entries that you've recorded this week as well as the current tracking time entry.
+The calendar view shows all the time and leave entries that you've recorded this week as well as the current tracking time entry.

-The edit pop-up appears after clicking on a time entry.
-Here, all the details of a time entry can be edited.
+The edit pop-up appears after clicking on a time or leave entry.
+Here, all the details of a time or leave entry can be edited.

-All your tracked time entries of the current week appear in the Calendar tab
+All your tracked time and leave entries of the current week appear in the Calendar tab.

 Time entries can be created by either: